madcoda9000/dotnet-cookie-based-identity/Documentation/INSTALL.md

 ### the magic.. (if everthing goes well!)

 * type `dotnet run`
-  The application will try to compile and start.
-Whe you've no typo in you connectionstring and your Database server is reachable, the application will try to create the database a  nd the tables.
+  - The application will try to compile and start.
+Whe you've no typo in your connectionstring and your Database server is reachable, the application will try to create the database a  nd the tables.
 After that the application will start a browser and open the application.
   Your console window output should look like that:
    ![dotnet-run1](Screenshots/dotnet-run1.png)
   **HINT**: if the browser is not launching automatically, open a browser manually an enter this url: https://localhost:7106